Center Staff

 Prior to joining The Schaefer Center at the University of Baltimore, Ms. Cantave worked at REDA International, Inc. for six years as a Research Analyst and Programmer.
 Ms. Cantave also worked for Arbitron, Inc. as a Project Leader, at the American Institutes for Research as a Survey Methodologist, and at IMPAQ International as a Senior Research Analyst.
 Ms. Cantave earned her B.A. in Psychology and M.S. in Survey Methodology from the University of Maryland, College Park.

-Sarah Ficenec is Research Manager at the Schaefer Center for Public Policy.
+Sarah Ficenec is Assistant Director for Research at the Schaefer Center for Public Policy.
 Her work includes serving as a contact point for clients, conducting quantitative and qualitative research, writing proposals and reports and presentations of the Schaefer Center’s research findings, and managing the research staff and Graduate Fellows.

 Dr. Ficenec has over 15 years of experience in policy research, analysis, and evaluation on issues including urban policy, economic development, regional collaboration, interpersonal and interorganizational networks, workforce development, international relations, advocacy for girls’ and women’s issues, and early childhood education.